Balanitis: Treatment

 Initial treatment in adults often involves simply pulling back the foreskin and cleaning the penis.
 However, some topical antibiotic and fungal ointments may be used for treatment for mild cases.
 Depending upon severity, hydrocortisone and other steroidal creams may be used upon consultation.

 Epidemiology

 Balanitis "is a common condition affecting 11% of adult men seen in urology clinics and 3% of children" in the United States; globally, balanitis "may occur in up to 3% of uncircumcised males".

 Other animals

 In dogs, balanoposthitis is caused by a disruption in the integumentary system, such as a wound or intrusion of a foreign body.
 A dog with this condition behaves normally, with the exception of excessive licking at the prepuce, and a yellow green, pus-like discharge is usually present.

 In sheep (rams/wethers), ulcerative enzootic balanoposthitis is caused by the Corynebacterium renale group (C. renale, C. pilosum & C. cystidis).

 For the condition in bulls, caused by a virus see Bovine herpesvirus 1.

-Balanoposthitis is believed to have contributed to the decline to near-extinction of Gilbert's potoroo.
+Balanoposthitis is believed to have contributed to the decline to near-extinction of the marsupial Gilbert's potoroo.